What Does "Case Is Being Actively Reviewed by USCIS" Mean?

 Inquiring About Case Status

 When contacting USCIS about your application, use your receipt number and follow their official communication channels.
 Call the USCIS Contact Center or submit an online case inquiry through their website.
+Speaking directly with a USCIS representative can provide personalized assistance for your case.
 Keep your tone professional and provide specific details about your case.
 Write down the date, time, and reference number for each interaction.
-Remember that frequent status checks won't speed up processing - stick to meaningful inquiries when your case exceeds normal processing times.
+Remember that frequent status checks won’t speed up processing - stick to meaningful inquiries when your case exceeds normal processing times.
+Applicants should avoid making unnecessary inquiries, as frequent or unwarranted follow-ups are considered unnecessary inquiries and do not speed up case processing.

 Review Timelines Based on Application Type